Pelvic floor and continence

 Continence and pelvic floor physiotherapy is a specific field of physiotherapy.
-Many staff elect to complete post graduate qualifications for this highly specialised and sensitive discipline.
+Many staff elect to complete post graduate qualifications for this level of expertise and sensitive discipline.
 The focus is on the treatment of pelvic floor related disorders like incontinence and prolapse by restoring muscle function to the pelvic floor.
 Back In Motion offers discrete treatment for both women and men.

 Continence physiotherapy for women